Call of Duty: Black Ops III: Campaign

-Continuing on, the Player finds Hendricks holding Krueger hostage.
-After Hendricks kills Krueger, the Player kills him in turn.
-The Player then tries to kill themselves to end Corvus' infection, but ends up in a simulated frozen forest created by Corvus to retain the consciousness of dead DNI users.
-Still alive after becoming a glitch in the forest, Taylor reunites with the Player, stating that they must purge their DNI to end Corvus.
-With Taylor's help, the Player resists Corvus' last-ditch manipulation and purges their DNI, erasing the virus.
-Stumbling out of the Zurich headquarters, the Player identifies themselves to Zürich Security Forces as "Taylor."
+The trio travels to Cairo and finds Salim, who reveals he conducted illegal DNI experiments involving calming humans through imagining a frozen forest.
+The NRC then invades, allowing Taylor's team to abduct Salim, who is tortured and executed by Taylor.
+The trio pursues Taylor with the Egyptian Army's help, but faces resistance from Hall.
+After killing Hall, the Player connects to her DNI and encounters Corvus, a gestalt intelligence manifested during the experiments to monitor DNI users' thoughts.
+Corvus malfunctioned, causing the explosion and later infecting Taylor's team.
+Corvus' obsession with finding the forest spread to the Player and Hendricks after they interfaced with Hall and Diaz respectively.
+After killing Maretti, the duo spark an uprising against the NRC, using the chaos to locate and corner Taylor.
+Taylor manages to resist Corvus and pulls out his DNI, but is killed by Hendricks, who abandons the Player to pursue Krueger.

-Reality
+The Player and Kane race to Coalescence's headquarters in Zürich to stop Hendricks, but discover Corvus is storing Nova 6 gas, previously used in the Singapore explosion.
+Kane tries to contain it but is locked in a room, and the gas is leaked, killing her in front of the Player.
+The Player finds Hendricks holding Krueger hostage; after Hendricks kills Krueger, the Player kills him in turn.
+The Player attempts to commit suicide to stop Corvus but is trapped in a simulated frozen forest created by Corvus as an afterlife for deceased DNI users.
+As a glitch, Taylor's consciousness reunites with the Player, advising they must purge their DNI to end Corvus.
+With Taylor's help, the Player resists Corvus and deletes the virus, then escapes and identifies as "Taylor" to Zürich Security Forces.

-Taylor's mission reports reveal that the Player actually died during their cybernetics surgery during the mission New World, due to complications.
-The resulting events until Taylor's death occur in a simulation deviating from Taylor's and Hendricks's experience of hunting down Dylan Stone and his team (Javier Ramirez, Alice Conrad, and Joseph Fierro), their teammates who defected after finding the CIA black site.
-The Player's consciousness is shown living in Taylor's mind throughout the simulation, indicating that the Player manages to take over Taylor's body after his simulated death until the DNI purge sees Corvus and the Player erased as Taylor regains control.
+Taylor's mission reports reveal that the Player actually died during their surgery due to complications.
+The events that follow until Taylor's death occur in a simulation that diverges from Taylor's and Hendricks's experience of hunting down Dylan Stone and his team (Javier Ramirez, Alice Conrad, and Joseph Fierro), who defected after discovering the black site.
+The Player's consciousness is shown living in Taylor's mind throughout the simulation, indicating that the Player took over Taylor's body after his simulated death until the DNI purge results in Corvus and the Player being erased as Taylor regains control.